Clint-Mathews/GO-MOVIE_CRUD/README.md

 Using gorilla/mux for routes <br/>
 To install mux: go get "https://github.com/gorilla/mux" <br/>
-Right now the data is from application slice which could be updated to a database
+Right now the data is from internal static slice which could be updated to a database.